-Always check with the Chinese embassy before your trip, as visa situations are constantly changing.
+Always check with the Chinese embassy before your trip, as visa situations (and prices) are constantly changing.
 According to Wikipedia, the following countries are eligible for a visa on arrival in China:

 You will need to have at least one blank page in your passport which must be valid for at least six months from the date of entry.

 China is a very easy place to visit and there aren’t too many regulations to follow before arrival.
 The visa situation is always changing so check the current regulations here.